haze111nuts/splat-oc/README.md

 - ~~script not loading on certain phone?? (phone issue?)~~
 - ~~better refresh cache solution? (github refresh it every 10 mins?)~~
 - ~~all the string in charaData should use the same kind of quotes~~
+- ~~script not loading on certain phone?? (this is prob phone issue)~~
+- ~~all the string in charaData should use the same kind of quotes~~
+- remove unused fonts
 - swap out character page name title font for ios
-- script not loading on certain phone??
-- ~~all the string in charaData should use the same kind of quotes~~
 - light box is acting weird...needs fix
 - drawing anims and a page for teams???
+- youtube iframe console error
 - build warning pop-up page for TWCC
   - MENTAL/VERBAL ABUSE
   - ADDICTION